joeblynch/webgl2-game-of-life/README.md

 entropy_dist = event_horizon_dist + 1;        // distance to where the initial state is being injected into the universe
 ```

 At generation -2, the universe has a negative size, so it doesn't yet exist.
-The distance to the "event horizon", for
+The distance to the horizon is -1, just on
-lack of a better name, where time doesn't yet tick, is -1.
-It's just on the other side of the universe, pushing the
-first bit of entropy into the universe.
-And the distance to where entropy is injected is 0, so the first cell has its
-initial state set.
+the other side of the universe, pushing/pulling the first cell's worth of entropy into the universe.
+The distance to where entropy is injected is 0, so the first cell has its initial state set.

 #### Generation -1
 At generation -1, the universe still has a negative size, so there's nowhere for time to tick.
 The event horizon has